javzzi/erc7401d/README.md

 [license]: https://opensource.org/licenses/Apache-2.0
 [license-badge]: https://img.shields.io/badge/License-Apache%202.0-blue.svg

-**ERC-7401D** is a simplified implementation of the [ERC-7401](https://eips.ethereum.org/EIPS/eip-7401) standard for nestable Non-Fungible Tokens (NFTs), designed for whitelist-based ecosystems.
+**ERC-7401D** is a simplified implementation of the [ERC-7401](https://eips.ethereum.org/EIPS/eip-7401) standard for nestable Non-Fungible Tokens (NFTs), designed for trusted ecosystems.
 This implementation focuses on user experience by reducing the number of transactions needed to manage nested NFTs and on security by creating a controlled environment where only trusted collections can interact.

 This implementation is used by the Doodles Avatar and Doodles Wearable contracts.